Niha Zubair, Arivale Clinical Research Scientist, PhD

 Changing behavior is a difficult and complex proposition.
 There are many reasons why people don’t change behavior.
 They might not have the necessary skills or a supportive environment.
 They might also have strongly entrenched habits or not truly understand the benefits of changing their behavior.

 This is why Arivale emphasizes that personalized coaching has to go hand in hand with personalized data for behavior change to happen.
-At Arivale, clinicians trained in nutrition, genetics, health science, and behavior change work to educate Pioneers (what we call our clients) about their data, identify the goals of each Pioneer, and discover barriers that impede change.
-They then help each Pioneer take manageable steps toward their own scientific wellness health goals and develop healthy behaviors that set each person on their journeys toward optimal wellness.
+At Arivale, clinicians trained in nutrition, genetics, health science, and behavior change work to educate members about their data, identify the goals of each member and discover barriers that impede change.
+They then help each member take manageable steps toward their own scientific wellness health goals and develop healthy behaviors that set each person on their journeys toward optimal wellness.

 With a skilled coach to educate, support, prioritize recommendations and hold us accountable, behavior change informed by systems-based data is possible.